Evra reveals Liverpool apology nine years after Suarez racism | Goal.com

 Evra reveals Liverpool apology nine years after Suarez racism

-Patrice Evra has revealed Liverpool chairman Tom Werner recently wrote to him to apologising for the incident nine years ago where Luis Suarez was found guilty of racially abusing him.
+Patrice Evra has revealed Liverpool chairman Tom Werner recently wrote to him to apologise for the incident nine years ago when Luis Suarez was found guilty of racially abusing him.

 The then-Liverpool forward racially insulted the left-back in 2011 when United played Liverpool in the league at Anfield.